The Storyteller with Salt Water in her Veins

 The Storyteller with Salt Water in Her Veins

-Sophia Menesini lives in Martinez, CA with her husband, James, and their two small Chihuahuas, Ziggy and Zeppelin.
-The Veiled Threat is her first novel and the first book in The Veiled Duchess Series.
-She is a History major at Diablo Valley College.
-Sophia is an avid tea connoisseur and lover of Scotland with an unconventional memory for obscure Disney and Broadway song lyrics.
+Sophia Menesini lives in Martinez, CA with her husband, James, and their three dogs, Ziggy, Zeppelin, and Tali.
+She is the author of The Veiled Duchess Series including The Veiled Threat and The Veiled Descendants.
+Sophia is currently a History major at Diablo Valley College.
+She is also an avid tea connoisseur and lover of Scotland with an unconventional memory for obscure Disney and Broadway song lyrics.

 The Veiled Threat